FPGA-MAFIA/fpga_mafia_wiki/docs/cache/cheat_sheet.md

 ## G

 ## H
 - **Hit** : Requested data is in the cache.
 In our design a Hit can have many meanings:  it can be a CL hit which takes place on the pipe.
-It can be a "hit on existing tq entry" where a new request overlaps with tq that being processed.
+It can be a "hit on existing tq entry" where a new request overlaps with tq that being processed for example the cpu sends requests that may refer to the same CL.

 ## I